ZarakiLancelot/blog/src/_posts/2023-12-30-welcome-to-bridgetown.md

 ```

 Check out the [Bridgetown docs](https://bridgetownrb.com/docs/) for more info on how to get the most out of Bridgetown.
 File all bugs/feature requests at [Bridgetown’s GitHub repo](https://github.com/bridgetownrb/bridgetown).
 If you have questions, you can ask them on [Bridgetown Discussions on GitHub](https://github.com/bridgetownrb/bridgetown/discussions).

+You can learn more about how to build and deploy your new website by reading the  [Bridgetown documentation](https://www.bridgetownrb.com/docs).

+You can choose a [theme](https://github.com/topics/bridgetown-theme) or add some [plugins](https://www.bridgetownrb.com/plugins/) to get started quickly.

+Be sure to check out the [Bridgetown Cards](https://bridgetown.cards) community site for helpful tips & tricks.

+If you run into any issues or have additional questions, please join us in our [Discord chat](https://discord.gg/4E6hktQGz4) or in [GitHub discussions](https://github.com/bridgetownrb/bridgetown/discussions).

+_Have fun and **good luck**!_